American Express: Offices

 Former Amex House in Brighton, England, was built in 1977.

+National

-In April 1986, American Express moved its headquarters to the 51-story Three World Financial Center in New York City.
-After the September 11 attacks, American Express had to leave its headquarters temporarily because it was located directly opposite the World Trade Center and was damaged during the fall of the towers.
-The company began gradually moving back into its rehabilitated building in 2002.
-The company maintains major offices in Sunrise, Florida; Salt Lake City, Utah; and Phoenix, Arizona, with its main data centers in North Carolina and Phoenix.
+In April 1986, American Express moved its headquarters to the 51-story Three World Financial Center at 200 Vesey Street in New York City.
+After the September 11 attacks, American Express had to leave its headquarters temporarily because it was located directly opposite the World Trade Center and was damaged during the fall of the towers; it began gradually moving back into its rehabilitated building in 2002.

+In the U.S. the company maintains major offices in Sunrise, Florida; Salt Lake City, Utah; and Phoenix, Arizona – with its main data centers in North Carolina and Phoenix.

+American Express announced its new state-of-the-art global headquarters at 2 World Trade Center in Lower Manhattan on February 25, 2026.
+The company will be the sole owner and occupant of the new building, which is expected to be completed in 2031.